+Notwithstanding the provisions of AB 1494, the use of cameras in and outside of the polling place should remain limited, and certain uses of cameras in the polling place should continue to require the consent of the elections official.
 An example of when an elections official can permit the use of cameras at the polls is if a credentialed media organization wants to photograph or film a candidate voting at a polling place.
 This is something you may permit, provided you ensure such activity does not interfere with voting, is not intimidating to any voters or election workers, and that the privacy of voters is not compromised.
-Additionally, voters sometimes rely on information (sample ballots, notes, etc.) contained on their mobile phones to assist in casting their ballots.

 With regard to exit polling, the Secretary of State's office recommends advising news organizations and other pollsters to refrain from exit polling activities within at least 25 feet of a polling place.